Withdrawing your super: What’s involved?

 • Receive payment - Once your super withdrawal is approved, you'll receive your super payment.
 This can be paid as a lump sum or in regular instalments, depending on your circumstances.

-Before you rush into withdrawing your super, there are some important considerations to keep in mind:
+Before you withdraw your super, there are some important considerations to keep in mind:

 • Long-term consequences - Withdrawing your super early can significantly impact your retirement savings.
 Consider the long-term consequences and explore other financial options before making a decision.